WesPeacock/GhanaKeyboards/docs/GhanaNKO.md

 </table>
 <br><br>

-; (semicolon key) followed by any of the above keystrokes gives the original character:
+; (semicolon key) followed by any of the above letters gives the English character:

  <table width="80%">
     <tr>